Each team manager will be notified of the team fixtures by the Club Fixture Secretary Angie Searle.

 You are required to give a sporting award for players with marks out of 100, which again should be a fair and balanced view and not wholly influenced by the conduct of one person.
 A mark of less than 40 means that you have to prepare a written report for the secretary to send to the League within 4 days of the game.

 The Royston Crow result form will contain a mark for adult behaviour out of 100– both opposition team manger/ coach and supporters.
 A report is required for a mark below 40.
-Do not forget it is also your responsibility to appoint a match delegate for Royston Crow and County Cup games – usually a parent not the coach- so that your own supporters are kept in order!
+Do not forget it is also your responsibility to appoint a match delegate for all matches u7s up wards. – usually a parent not the coach- so that your own supporters are kept in order!

 All report forms can be obtained from Angie Searle.